amphp/thread/README.md

 ----------------------------------------

 Amp parallelizes synchronous PHP function calls to worker thread pools in non-blocking applications.
-Its goal is to expose the full retinue of blocking PHP code to non-blocking environments.
-The library allows developers to write synchronous code which is then dispatched to worker threads where it is executed asynchronously with results returned upon completion.
-This functionality is exposed in an OS-agnostic manner via the [pthreads extension][pthreads].
+The library dispatches blocking calls to worker threads where they can execute in parallel and returns results asynchronously upon completion.
+All functionality is exposed in an OS-agnostic manner by way of the [ext/pthreads][pthreads] extension.

 **Problem Domain**

-PHP has a broad catalog of synchronous libraries and extensions.
-However, it's often difficult to find non-blocking libs to use inside our event loop.
+PHP has a cast catalog of synchronous libraries and extensions.
+However, it's generally hard to find non-blocking libs for use inside event loops.
 Beyond this limitation, there are common tasks (like filesystem IO) which don't play nice with the non-blocking paradigm.
 Unfortunately, threading is an altogether different approach to concurrency from that used in non-blocking applications.
-Amp's goal is to seemlessly expose access to threaded concurrency inside non-blocking PHP applications.
+Amp seemlessly exposes threaded concurrency inside non-blocking PHP applications.

 ### Project Goals